 Rules for significant figures in calculations

-From the first paragraph we learn that significant figures are important thing in calculations.
-Now, we also need to know how to use the significant digits in calculations like addition, subtraction, Multiplication and division.
-I have discussed those in below.
-Before this, we need to know rounding off the numbers.
+From the first paragraph, you learn the importance of significant figures in calculations.
+But how to use significant digits in calculations like addition, subtraction, Multiplication and division.
+These are discussed below.
+Before this, you should have the concept of rounding off the numbers.
 Read this post on Rounding off significant figures.

 Significant figures for addition

-For the addition or subtraction of two or more numbers we need to consider the significant digits after the decimal.
-In both cases, first we need to add or subtract the numbers as usual manner.
-Then we need to rounding off the result up to the lowest number of significant figures that any of those numbers has.
+For the addition or subtraction of two or more numbers, one should concentrate on the significant digits after the decimal.
+In both cases, add or subtract the numbers in the usual manner.
+Then rounding off the result up to the lowest number of significant figures that any of those numbers has.

 General addition of those numbers is = (2.30+2.578+2.5)= 7.378